No-tengo-nombre/No-tengo-nombre/README.md

 ## :eyes: What I'm up to
 - Currently working on my signal processing project
 - Developing software to simulate antennas and electromagnetic waves
-- Working on various tools using Rust (mainly numerical methods and cientific visualization)
+- Working on various tools using Rust (mainly numerical methods and scientific visualization)
 - Working on a game engine in Rust